 Find out about the common duties of radiographers, as well as what education is required for this job.
 Read on to see the skills needed by radiographers and their potential income.
 Information on career projections and alternative employment options is also available.

-A radiographer, also called a radiography technician, works directly with patients as part of a healthcare team to assist in diagnosing and treating a variety of ailments, from broken bones to cancer.
+A radiographer, also called a radiography technician or a radiologic technician, works directly with patients as part of a healthcare team to assist in diagnosing and treating a variety of ailments, from broken bones to cancer.
 Radiographers take x-rays and use radiation therapy to treat patients' cancerous tumors.
 Other duties of the radiographer are to update patients' charts, maintain equipment in the radiology lab, and follow closely all of the safety precautions necessary to the job.
-There are 1-year programs to earn certification as a radiography technician; however, many students and employers consider a 2- or 4-year program in radiation sciences to be preferable.
+There are 1-year programs to earn certification as a radiography technician; however, many students and employers consider a 2 or 4-year program in radiation sciences to be preferable.

 The most common degree completed by those seeking a career in radiography is a 2-year associate's degree in radiation science.
 Coursework will include topics such as anatomy, biology and medical record keeping.
 Licensure laws vary by state, but most states require a board exam to be passed before a radiography technician can be licensed to practice.

 A radiographer must communicate successfully with patients and their families.
 Therefore, patience and understanding are valuable skills.
 A desire to work as part of a team and the ability to follow exact instructions are also important.

 Radiologic technologists were to have a 9% increase in jobs from 2014 to 2024, based on data from the U.S. Bureau of Labor Statistics (BLS).
 While hospitals remain the largest employers of radiography technicians, clinics, dentist's offices and diagnostic imaging centers are also in need of qualified radiographers.
 The BLS reported the median annual income for radiologic technologists at $56,670 in 2015.